3liz/proj4rs/README.md

 # Proj4rs

-Proj4 port in Rust.
+This a Proj4 port in Rust.

-Based on Proj 5.2.0
+This port implemente the Proj4 Api - i.e no 3D/4D/orthometric transformation.

+It as targeted to be WASM compatible for the `wasm32-unknown-unknown` target.

 ## Size of the .wasm

-The the size of the wasm is about 90Kb.

 That has to be compared to the 67Kb to the 'compressed' [proj4js bundle size](https://demo.mapbender.org/bundles/mapbendercore/proj4js/)